Application – Forest Therapy Guide Training

 - theoretical and practical examination (8 hrs over two days)

-The next INFTA Forest Therapy Guide Training (Professional Training Course Code: HLTFTG53120) is scheduled to resume June 2020 (the exact dates will be announced as soon as the current COVID-19 restrictions allow).
-It is open to applicants from New South Wales only on a first-come, first-serve basis.
+The next INFTA Forest Therapy Guide Training (Professional Training Course Code: HLTFTG53421) is scheduled to resume 12-16 July 2021.
+It is open to applicants on a first-come, first-serve basis.
 There are 12 exclusive training places available.
 The language of instruction is English.

 The requirements to participate in the workshop are: